liamlego/planetary-computer-tasks/docs/development/setup.md

 If set, this will be used as the CosmosDB for all docker containers and the Kind cluster, and the CosmoDB Emulator will not be started as part of the normal scripts process.

+## Storage

+The azurite storage will be spun up, however you will want to run

+`python3 ./scripts/createcontainers.py`

+from your virtual environment after the first time it is created in order to create the appropriate blob and table containers.

 ## Setting up local secrets

 PCTasks uses a docker container run via `docker-compose`, brought up by `scripts/server`, to mock the functionality of KeyVault for fetching secrets.